China boost for Alcatel and Total buoys European shares

 Some traders said there were risks that the broader European equity rally over the past 1-1/2 years could stall on worries about a possible economic slowdown in China and tensions between Western powers and Russia over Ukraine.

-The FTSEurofirst 300 is around 2 percent off its 5-1/2-year peak of 1,353.47 points hit in late January, and has experienced sharp swings up and down over the last two months.
+The FTSEurofirst 300 is 2.3 percent off its 5-1/2-year peak of 1,353.47 points hit in late January, and has experienced sharp swings up and down over the last two months.

 Fabrizio Quirighetti, economist and fund manager at Swiss bank SYZ, said continuing uncertainty over the economic and political outlook could create near-term volatility.